The Kano model in a nutshell

 The "Attract" category

 An automatically generated album increases customer satisfaction, but its absence will not create dissatisfaction.
-Customers will not be dissatisfied if the feature is missing (as would be the case with a Must-Be feature), nor will their satisfaction increase together with the performance of the feature (like with a One-Dimensional feature).
+Customers will not be dissatisfied if the feature is missing (as would be the case with a Natural feature), nor will their satisfaction increase together with the performance of the feature (like with a One-Dimensional feature).
 Above a certain threshold, the feature's performance (how well it is executed) has no influence on customer satisfaction.
 This feature therefore falls in the Attract category.

 Attract features are typically product differentiators.
 They set your product apart from the competition by their presence, not by their performance.